vburlbl/cleantalk-spam-protect/readme.txt

 1. Stops spam bots signups.
 1. Stops spam bots contacts emails.
 1. Stops spam pingbacks, trackbacks.
-1. **No CAPTCHA, no questions, no counting animals, no puzzles, no math.**
+1. **No CAPTCHA, no questions, no counting animals, no puzzles, no math and no spam bots.**

-We have developed an anti-spam service CleanTalk that would provide **maximum protection from spam** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
-Used to detect spam multistage test that allows us to block up to 100% of spam bots.

 = Anti-spam protection =
 * WordPress, JetPack comments.